 To downgrade though, you must be quick.
 This tutorial is incredibly time-sensitive.
 Once Apple stops signing iOS 13.1.3, it will no longer be possible to downgrade!

-Current signing status: NO!
+Current signing status: YES!

 If you see a green “yes“, Apple is still signing iOS 13.1.3.
 If you see a red “no“, Apple is no longer signing iOS 13.1.3.